Home Lessons Tutorials Links Books About Us Site Map

 1901 - 1909

-Teddy Roosevelt was born in the State of New York.
+Teddy Roosevelt was born on October 17, 1858 in New York, New York.

 He and John Quincy Adams were the two presidents who didn't lay their hand on the Bible to take the oath of office.